The Video Module

 Transition Effects

 To add transition effects between pictures, click Add Transition Effect (the Ikona. icon in the right panel).
 Choose the effect you want from the menu, and drag it between two videos in a video track.
-Effects marked in green in a video track can be adjusted by clicking them and changing their settings in the right panel.

 More Information